RobTillaart/MCP4725/README.md

 Need to do more tests to see how this solution behaves in practice.
 Verified to work - see https://forum.arduino.cc/t/using-digital-pins-to-control-two-mcp4725-modules/1161482/7.

-The assumption here is that the devices are all from the same address range.
+The assumption here is that the devices are all from the same address range (factory bits).

 You can control multiple MCP4725 over the hardware I2C bus with an extra IO pin per device.
 - Connect the address pin of every MCP4725 to an IO pin which will work as a **SELECT** pin.